Bi-Monthly Email Newsletter

 ** Please note: These LSOs are typically offered the same time each year.
 Both the availability and eligibility requirements noted are approximate and subject to change. **

 LGDP: Large Grant Development Program

-The TSRIP develops and facilitates intra- and extramural networking events enabling participating researchers to meet investigators outside their usual circle of collaborators in order to foster a broader network, and to brainstorm new research ideas or expand the aims of their current work.
+The TSP develops and facilitates intra- and inter-campus networking events, enabling participating researchers to meet investigators outside their usual circle of collaborators and to brainstorm new research ideas or expand the aims of their current work.

 Research Development Internship Opportunity